Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

 \subsection{Effective Bandwidth and Capacity}

 In this subsection, we will introduce effective bandwidth (EB) and effective capacity (EC).
-The essence of EB and EC is to use LDT to characterize the tail distribution of the length and delay violation probability.
-By using the Gartner-Ellis theorem \cite{ldt} and given a length threshold $L$, \RV{QVP} satisfies

-where $\theta$ is called QoS exponent, \RV{indicating} the decay rate of the tail distribution of the queue length.
+The essence of EB and EC is to use large deviation theory (LDT) to characterize the tail distribution of the length and delay violation probability.
+By using the Gartner-Ellis theorem \cite{ldt} and given a length threshold $L$, QVP satisfies where $\theta$ is called QoS exponent, indicating the decay rate of the tail distribution of the queue length.
 According to \cite{eb}, the EB of the arrival process is defined as

-The \RV{EB} of the arrival process indicates the minimum constant transmission rate for guaranteeing certain QoS requirements as shown in Eq. \eqref{ttt1}.
+EB of the arrival process indicates the minimum constant transmission rate for guaranteeing certain QoS requirements as shown in Eq. \eqref{ttt1}.
 Similarly, according to \cite{ec}, the EC of the service process is defined as

-The \RV{EC} of the service process refers to the maximum constant arrival rate \RV{that meets} the QoS requirements shown in Eq. \eqref{ttt1}.
+EC of the service process refers to the maximum constant arrival rate that meets the QoS requirements shown in Eq. \eqref{ttt1}.

 With a given $\gamma$, $s[n]$ is $i.i.d.$.
 Thus, for $T\geq 1$, EC is given by